 - One-stop services like Alibaba have made it very easy to navigate and purchase from suppliers

 Along with the advantages of sourcing wholesale from overseas suppliers also comes several disadvantages that store owners should be equally aware of.

 - Perceived lower quality and unsafe from customers

 - Language and communication barrier can be difficult to overcome

-- Difficult/costly to verify manufacturer and visit on-site
+- Difficult/costly to verify manufacturer and visit on site

 - Longer shipping time

-- Product importation and customs clearance
+- Product importing and customs clearance

 - Lower level of payment security and recourse